Adopted 18 February 2001, revised 26 May 2002, 20th May 2007 and 8th October 2021.

 EXECUTIVE COMMITTEE – APPOINTMENT, MEMBERSHIP & PROCEDURE

-[7.2] Candidates for election as either Officers of the Society or representative members shall be recommended by the existing Committee or nominated by other members in writing.
+[7.2] Candidates for election as either Officers of the Society or representative members shall be recommended by the existing Committee or nominated by other members in writing or by email.
 Such nominations shall be duly proposed and seconded, and bear the candidates’ acceptance of nomination, and sent to the Secretary of the Society not less than ten days before the AGM.

-[7.4] In the absence of the Chairman or Chairwoman, those present shall appoint one of their number to chair the meeting on that occasion.
+[7.4] In the absence of the Chair, those present shall appoint one of their number to chair the meeting on that occasion.

 [7.5] All elected members of the Committee, except those co-opted under para 8.4 below, shall have one vote.
-In the event of a tied result, the Chairman shall have a second, casting, vote.
+In the event of a tied result, the Chair shall have a second, casting, vote.